 OVERVIEW: This funder has provided $5,000 to $10,000 grants to journalists and organizations that help make government more accountable and transparent.

-This foundation has awarded one-time grants between $5,000 and $10,000 to help make government more transparent and accountable.
+The foundation has awarded one-time grants between $5,000 and $10,000 to help make government more transparent and accountable.
 Previous Sunlight grantees have included Councilmatic 2.0, Centros de los Derechos del Migrante, Committee for a Better New Orleans, and Detroit Ledger.
 Journalism grants have been awarded to Open WNC and the Vermont Journalism Trust in the past.
-You can view a list of past grantees here.

 In addition to grantmaking, Sunlight works with journalists, bloggers, and activists on research projects and training.
-Data-based journalism techniques are used by Sunlight writers to address political influence and transparency issues.
+Sunlight writers use data-based journalism techniques to address political influence and transparency issues.

 Contact the foundation staff to learn about the current status of its grantmaking program.
 Prior grant guidelines and grant FAQ can be viewed online for reference.
 Only applicants based in the U.S. have been considered for grants.
 Previously funded projects include civic innovation tools, apps or websites; tools that enable the media, bloggers, developers and citizens to sift, share and combine data; efforts to collect municipal, state or federal data; or projects that extend the capabilities, scope or reach of Sunlight’s own tools or data.